mongoose-os-apps/huzzah-featherwing/README.md

 *   The Huzzah32 has a built in 3.7V LiPo, and charges it when the device is connected to USB.
 Adafruit have helpfully connected the battery output to an ADC pin (A13 / GPIO35) using a 1:1 voltage divider (so a full LiPo battery at 4.2V will read out at 2.1V on the ADC channel.
+    **Note** The Huzzah (ESP8266 version) does not have the battery connected to an ADC pin.

 #### Soldering Requirements

-The `LITE` and `IRQ` pads on the TFT Featherwing have to be soldered to connect them to the Huzzah32:
+The `LITE` and `IRQ` pads on the TFT Featherwing have to be soldered to connect them to the Huzzah:

-*   Solder the `IRQ` pad to pin 23, the top left pad.
+*   Solder the `IRQ` pad to the top left pad.

-*   Solder the `LITE` pad to pin 22, the second from the top left pad.
+*   Solder the `LITE` pad to the second from the top left pad.

+See `mos.yml` to see which pins these pads represent on the micro controller as they are different between Huzzah (ESP8266) and Huzzah32 (ESP32).

 Here's a picture to help you find your bearings: